 Method 1: Backup VM as a Physical Machine

 This is the first VMware backup strategy to backup Virtual Machine Vmware/Hyper V/Virtualbox with free backup software.
-The premise is to download and install AOMEI Backupper Standard.
-With it, you can backup disk to physical computer or other computers via network.
-Also, you can backup virtual machine to external hard drive, such as, USB flash drive, HDD, or SSD.
-The premise is to connect your drive to virtual machine in advance.
+The premise is to download and install AOMEI Backupper Standard on your virtual machine, and connect your target drive to virtual machine in advance.